metio/terraform-provider-k8s/docs/data-sources/kyverno_io_cluster_policy_v2beta1_manifest.md

 - `public_keys` (String) Keys is a set of X.509 public keys used to verify image signatures.
 The keys can be directlyspecified or can be a variable reference to a key specified in a ConfigMap (seehttps://kyverno.io/docs/writing-policies/variables/), or reference a standard Kubernetes Secretelsewhere in the cluster by specifying it in the format 'k8s://<namespace>/<secret_name>'.The named Secret must specify a key 'cosign.pub' containing the public key used forverification, (see https://github.com/sigstore/cosign/blob/main/KMS.md#kubernetes-secret).When multiple keys are specified each key is processed as a separate staticKey entry(.attestors[*].entries.keys) within the set of attestors and the count is applied across the keys.
 - `rekor` (Attributes) Rekor provides configuration for the Rekor transparency log service.
 If an empty objectis provided the public instance of Rekor (https://rekor.sigstore.dev) is used. (see [below for nested schema](#nestedatt--spec--rules--validate--manifests--attestors--entries--keys--rekor))
 - `secret` (Attributes) Reference to a Secret resource that contains a public key (see [below for nested schema](#nestedatt--spec--rules--validate--manifests--attestors--entries--keys--secret))
-- `signature_algorithm` (String) Specify signature algorithm for public keys.
-Supported values are sha224, sha256, sha384 and sha512.
+- `signature_algorithm` (String) Deprecated.
+Use attestor.signatureAlgorithm instead.

 <a id="nestedatt--spec--rules--validate--manifests--attestors--entries--keys--ctlog"></a>
 ### Nested Schema for `spec.rules.validate.manifests.attestors.entries.keys.ctlog`